- City of Toronto moves all photo radar speed cameras to new locations in May and they’ll be ticketing come June.

 Where will Toronto's photo radar speed cameras be located?

 Each ward in the city has two ASEs that move about every four to five months.
-In May, the 50 ASE devices will be moved to the following locations:
+This month, the 50 ASE devices are being moved to the following locations:

 - Martin Grove Road, north of Garfella Drive (Etobicoke North)

 - John Garland Boulevard, near Kendleton Drive (Etobicoke North)